kid-a-mnesiac/melonDS-ROMname/README.md

 ## Main differences

 The only way how this version of the emulator differs from the parent one is by adding the current ROM name in the window title.
-This was done by changing a few lines in the <i>Window.cpp</i> file, everything else was left untouched.
+This was done by changing code in <i>Window.h</i> and <i>Window.cpp</i> files, everything else was left untouched.
 This change is needed for the melonDS-RPC so that it can display the current game in the Discord RPC.

-## To-Do List
+## To-Do List & Changelog

+### To-Do List

 - somehow compile this so it's more compact

+### Changelog

+- Cleaned recent ROM history

 ## Credits

 Please support the creators of <a href="https://github.com/melonDS-emu/melonDS">melonDS emulator</a>.